astr0coder99/exoplanet-project/README.md

 ## Habitability Scoring
 This project calculates a habitability score for each planet based on a custom formula using available features like:
-- Orbital period
+- Orbital period (10% of the score)
-- Planet radius
+- Planet radius (25% of the score)
+- Equilibrium Temperature (15% of the score)
-- Equilibrium and Surface temperature
+- Surface temperature (15% of the score)
-- Stellar insolation
+- Stellar insolation (25% of the score)
-- Eccentricity and mass (when available)
+- Eccentricity and mass (when available) (10% of the score)

 Each planet is scored from 0 to 10, with the baseline of Earth being 10 and categorized as:
 - High Habitability (8–10)